Copyright and Lehigh Preserve

 What is Open Access and why choose it for your scholarly materials?

-Lehigh Preserve is dedicated to offering the open access publications of the Lehigh Community, providing a venue for enhanced exposure, sharing, and use.
+Lehigh Preserve is dedicated to facilitating the open access of Lehigh’s scholarly communications to provide a venue for enhanced exposure, sharing, and use.